abodelot/wallbreaker/README.md

 ## How to play?

-- Move the paddle with the mouse to catch the ball
+- Move the paddle with the mouse to catch the ball, or use the left/right arrow keys.
 - Click or press `Space` to release balls glued to sticky paddle.
 - Click or press `Space` to shoot lasers with laser paddle.
 - Press `F2` to take a screenshot.